 As you tool around Arizona, be on the lookout for classes and events on cactus (and desert plant) cookery.

-Boyce Thompson Arboretum in Superior hosts, as it does every year at the beginning of the monsoon (rainy) season, prickly pear cactus fruit classes on August 18 and September 2, 2013.
+Boyce Thompson Arboretum in Superior hosts, as it does every year at the beginning of the monsoon (rainy) season, prickly pear cactus fruit classes in August and September.

-Don’t miss the town of Superior’s annual Prickly Pear Festival – this year on August 24 – which features lectures and classes about prickly pear beer and winemaking, as well as cactus cuisine samples from local restaurants.
+Don’t miss the town of Superior’s annual Prickly Pear Festival, which features lectures and classes about prickly pear beer and winemaking, as well as cactus cuisine samples from local restaurants.

 Vail’s Colossal Cave Mountain Park is the site of the annual July Ha:san Bak Saguaro Celebration, with festivities focused on the saguaro cactus fruit harvest, while at Tohono Chul, “Connecting Plants and People” is a monthly program about the Sonoran Desert’s edible and useful plants.